jtco-io/aeon/readme.md

 Next up we need to tell prisma to turn our graphql schema into a database and run any migration needed.

+## Docker
+We use docker and docker-compose throughout the project.

+docker images are tagged in the docker compose files using .env file and GITLAB_CI env variables this keeps everything configured through env variables

 ```
 yarn d:prisma-deploy
 ```